 Sunrise (1927).
 The story is simple.
 Husband and wife live in the countryside.
 Man is tempted by city woman.
 Man tries to kill wife, but backs down.
 Man tries to make it up to wife and the two are reminded of why they love each other, while ironically enjoying an exciting day in the big city.
 Their renewed love climaxes at an amusement park, and blossoms with a ravishing, impressionistic fireworks display.
-Watch it here (about eight minutes in.)READ MORE: Crews Battle Fire In Northeast Minneapolis
+(Fireworks start in the clip below about eight minutes in.)READ MORE: Crews Battle Fire In Northeast Minneapolis

 The Boy Who Could Fly (1986).
 The dream sequence climaxing with a kiss literally stolen while floating among the clouds is Gen X’s To Catch a Thief moment.
-Watch a clip of it at the tail end of this montage.
+(Watch a clip of it at the tail end of the montage below.)